Iziwork/aws-msk-iam-auth/README.md

-## Amazon MSK Library for AWS Identity and Access Management
+## Amazon MSK Library for AWS Identity and Access Management (Only works with Databricks)

 ## License